microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraDirSyncFeature.md

   False UserWriteback
 ```

-This example gets a list of all DirSync features and shows if they are enabled (True) or disabled (False).
+This example gets a list of all directory synchronization features and shows if they are enabled (True) or disabled (False).

-### EXAMPLE 2: Return whether PasswordSync is enabled for the tenant (True) or disabled (False)
+### EXAMPLE 2: Return PasswordSync feature status

 ```powershell
 Connect-Entra -Scopes 'OnPremDirectorySynchronization.Read.All'